Scripture Reference: 1 Samuel 8-10

 - Draw a large crown and write “SAUL” on it.
 In the next few weeks write words on the crown that describe Saul.
 Later make one for David and then Solomon.
 Add to these each week.

 - Sing the Books of the Old Testament Song

-- Use this Flip Chart (drawn by Samer Samlertaree for www.missionbibleclass) to tell the story.
-Click here to download the pictures and words or view below.
+- Use the Flip Chart (drawn by Samer Samlertaree for www.missionbibleclass) at right to tell the story.

 Other Online Resources: